dbcorish/robin/README.md

 - Profile screen (change profile picture, change username etc.)
 - Ability to send tweets
-- Ability to like and follow users
+- Ability to like tweets and follow users
 - Display of tweets on home screen